 Download Surface Laptop Recovery Image

 Microsoft Surface Laptop shipped with a different edition of Windows 10 than other Surface lines.
 However, Microsoft allows Surface laptop users to upgrade their laptop to Windows 10 Pro for free until the end of 2017.
 The upgrade is a one-way switch.
-After you upgrade from Windows 10 S to Windows 10 Pro, you can’t switch back.
-Moreover, by resetting your Surface Laptop via “Recovery” options will not turn it back to Windows 10 S as well.
+You can’t switch back after you upgrade from Windows 10 S to Windows 10 Pro.
+Moreover, resetting your Surface Laptop via the “Recovery” option will also not turn it back to Windows 10 S.

-In order to have Windows 10 S back on your Surface Laptop, you can download an official recovery image for your Surface Laptop from Microsoft Surface support website.
-You will also need to have at least 16 GB USB drive for creating a recovery drive to restore your Surface Laptop.
+To have Windows 10 S back on your Surface Laptop, you can download an official recovery image for your Surface Laptop from the Microsoft Surface support website.
+You will also need at least a 16 GB USB drive to create a recovery drive to restore your Surface Laptop.

-Important All USB recovery drives must be formatted to FAT32 prior to loading a recovery image.
+Important All USB recovery drives must be formatted to FAT32 before loading a recovery image.

-Prior downloading a right recovery image for your Surface tablet, you need to have a Microsoft account and the serial number of your Surface device.
+Before downloading the right recovery image for your Surface tablet, you need to have a Microsoft account and the serial number of your Surface device.

-1. Visit the Download a recovery image for Microsoft Surface website.
+1. Visit the Download a recovery image for the Microsoft Surface website.

 2. Sign in with your Microsoft account

-3. Choose your current Surface device, If you have registered your Surface devices already.
+3. Choose your current Surface device If you have registered your Surface device already.

 Select your registered Surface Laptop